ℹ️ Dynamic Logging

 IDE & Command Line

-You can also do that in your local VS Code if you need more advanced editing, first download the contract as zip.
+You can also do this in your local VS Code if you need more advanced editing.
+First, download the contract as a zip file.

 /src